fredrikekre/Literate.jl/docs/src/fileformat.md

 The source file format for Literate is a regular, commented, julia (`.jl`) scripts.
-The idea is that the scripts also serve as documentation on their own and it is also simple to include them in the test-suite, with e.g. `include`, to make sure the examples stay up do date with other changes in your package.
+The idea is that the scripts also serve as documentation on their own and it is also simple to include them in the test-suite, with e.g. `include`, to make sure the examples stay up to date with other changes in your package.

 ## [**2.1.** Syntax](@id Syntax)